Last updated March 17, 2017

 Also in my final post in this travel guide series, I will list and discuss Outlander tour companies and tour options, including additional film locations not covered in my first 3 posts, compile a list of all the resources linked and discussed in the first 4 posts, and run down a list of websites and apps I used and loved but didn’t mention here.
 I’ll also provide some final thoughts on travel for Outlander, in Scotland, and generally.
 A sign-off of sorts with directory, closing credits, and bibliography.

 Other Scotland trip posts down the road will add to the trail of breadcrumbs I’ve laid down since last October, to highlight specific sites visited, services engaged, adventures experienced, and images captured.
 Be glad you weren’t subjected to a slide show at my house; you have the privilege to take in these servings in digestible portions.
-In case you missed the first several, see the list at my introductory post “Scotland Ventured, Scotland Gained.”
+In case you missed the first several prior to this six-part series, see the list at my introductory post “Scotland Ventured, Scotland Gained.”

-It was about this time last year when I began my months’ long planning process for a UK vacation with an Outlander focus.
-I don’t recommend spending as much time as I did—even if you have it; I simply have an obsessive, high-maintenance approach to project planning.
-I “just want it the way I want it.”
+In March 2016, I began my exhaustive and exhausting process to plan a UK vacation with an Outlander focus.
+Don’t spend as much time as I did, even if you have it.
+Mine is an obsessive, high-maintenance approach to project planning; I “just want it the way I want it.”
+Using tips and insights from this and my other An Outlander Tourist in Scotland posts (perhaps most especially Part 6), you can help make your planning simple and painless.

-Still, as with many transcontinental excursions, for travelers from outside the UK going there for the first time, there are some things you should consider and do several months in advance of your departure.
+As with many transcontinental excursions, non-UK residents going there for the first time should consider and do certain things several months in advance of your departure.
 The most obvious include booking airfare, lodging, and, of course, your dream Outlander tour.
-In most cases, it will be wise to book the tour first of all.
+Given the show’s increasing popularity, it’s a good idea to reserve your place(s) in your Outlander tour first of all.
+Some tour companies book much more than six months ahead.

 Where I Started